-These Campfire Baked Apples are easy to make while on a camping trip.
-Wrap them in foil and cook in the campfire, bake in a Dutch oven, or bake them at home in your own kitchen!
+These sugar free baked apples are easy to make while on a camping trip.
+Wrap them in foil and cook in the hot coals of your campfire, bake in a cast iron Dutch oven, or bake them at home in your own kitchen!
+I include directions to bake them using any of these three methods.
 Love the Dutch oven?
 Check out all of my cast iron campfire Dutch oven recipes.

 This past weekend My family and I went camping and white water rafting with my neighbors.
 We had about six families which included 17 kids!!
 There were no showers at our campsite, but we had the river!